Jacksdale: Heritage

 Jacksdale consisted of only three farms in 1811, but it emerged as the shopping and amenity centre for both villages after the arrival of the railway.

 Jacksdale's pit was first sunk in 1874 by James Oakes & Co.
 Its entrance was sited at Selston Road at an "exposed" section of the Nottinghamshire coalfield.
 Pye Hill pit, as it was known, was actually an amalgamation of three individual pits sunk by different mining companies, Jacksdale's pit was renamed "Pye Hill No 2", No 1 being Selston/Underwood and No 3 New Selston.

 Pye Hill pit was closed in 1985.
 The spoil heaps have since been made safe and landscaped for walking, providing access to nearby Jubilee Hill.
 The nature reserve there demonstrates colonising vegetation and scrub.

 The Grey Topper music venue was located in Jacksdale.
 Many well-known bands and singers appeared there in the 1970's: Dr Feelgood (when called The Pig Boy Charlie Band) as mentioned in Julien Temple's film Oil City Confidential ('the silk top hat club'), Bill Haley, Billy Fury, glam rock band Sweet, Mud, Bay City Rollers, Hot Chocolate, soul legends Ben E king, Geno Washington, Edwin Starr, reggae greats Desmond Dekker and Jimmy Cliff, heavy metal acts UFO, Judas Priest, Saxon.
 Punk and new wave acts The Stranglers, The Vibrators, UK Subs, The Members, The Ruts, Angelic Upstarts, Ultravox, Adam and the Ants, The Pretenders, Toyah, The Specials, Simple Minds.
 Inevitably with punk, violence flared, culminating in the Angelic Upstarts riot gig that has gone down in Jacksdale folklore.
 The story of the Grey Topper is told in the book The Palace and the Punks by Tony Hill.

+Yew Tree Farm, Westwood situated on Main Road adjacent to Westwood Farm.
+Built 17th century, now a fishing centre.

+In 1850, Westwood was a small hamlet, and the village of Jacksdale barely existed.
+However, the following decades saw rapid growth as housing and services were developed for employees at Pye Hill Colliery (opened 1875) and James Oakes and Co, ironworks.